 The stay must be completed sometime during the fall of 2019 at a time agreed upon by the fellow and the sponsoring department.
 The fellow will give one lecture on their project to a group of faculty and students during the fellowship period.

-Please send a one page research proposal along with a CV and tentative dates by email to the fellowship coordinator, Dr. Christopher Flood at firstname.lastname@example.org.
+Please send a one page research proposal along with a CV and tentative dates by email to the fellowship coordinator, Dr. Christopher Flood at email@example.com.
 Applicants must have a US social security or tax ID number and will be responsible for securing their own entry visas where applicable.
-The review of proposals will begin on April 1, 2019 and the winner will be notified by May 1.

 2016: Rev. Gregory Haake, University of Notre Dame, “Fraud, Philology, and Making it Stick: the Mémoire of the Advocate David and the Discrediting of the Guises”